-Source: USDA National Nutrient Database for Standard Reference and gamma-tocopherol levels were significantly increased in both the pecan groups.
+Source: USDA National Nutrient Database for Standard Reference grams of whole pecans (about three servings) plus water, 90 grams of pecans blended with water, or a similar control diet without pecans.
+Blood samples were drawn and total polyphenols and gamma-tocopherol levels were significantly increased in both the pecan groups.
 Additionally, oxidized LDL decreased following the pecan meals.
 Whether the improvements were due to the gamma-tocopherols, flavonoids, or both acting in synergy remains to be determined, the authors concluded.